guillotinaweb/guillotina_batch/README.md

 This package simple provides a `@batch` endpoint to Guillotina which allows you to group multiple requests into one.

+By default all the requests use a single transaction that is commited when all the requests finish successfully.
+If `?eager-commit=true` is provided, each request will be committed independently.

 ## Configuration